Guide to Tokyo Street Food: Top 5 You Can’t Miss

-We are not done yet.
-Last thing.
+We are not done yet!
+I’ve got one last thing.

-You maybe wondering why the heck you have to try beef tripe when you are on vacation.
+You may be wondering why the heck you have to try beef tripe when you are on vacation.

-Please do not go home without trying tripe.
-Get a good one though.
+Please do not go home without trying tripe–get a good one though.

 It is worth a try.